roddhjav/apparmor.d/docs/index.md

     - [ ] :simple-xfce: XFCE (Lightdm) *(work in progress)*
 - [Fully tested](development/tests.md)

+### Demo

+You want to try this project, or you are curious about the advanced usage and security it can provide without installing it on your machine.
+You can try it online on my AppArmor play machine at https://play.pujol.io/

 ### Presentations

 Building the largest set of AppArmor profiles: